rradev7904/GIT-QA-2024/README.md

 # GIT-QA-2024
-This is a demo for exercise GIT
+This is a demo for exercise GIT.